svlentink/myhugoblogs/blog.lent.ink/content/2020/parcel-box.md

 (which will make the hatch reaching 170mm higher and providing a 30mm gap for operating it).

 ### Bottom
-The bottom can now be inserted in between the sides, which 30mm ground clearance and 10mm clearance from the backplate.
+The bottom can now be installed in between the sides, with 30mm ground clearance and 10mm clearance from the backplate.
-This will make the door close rest against the bottom.
+This will make the closed door rest against the bottom.

 ### Door
-Add the door with the lock eyes on one side and the hinge on the other.
+Add the door with lock eyes on one side and the hinge on the other.

 ### Roof
-Last but not least, add the roof.
+Install the roof,
+with the back aligning with the backplate
+(so it can be placed against a wall), leaving it hanging over the front side
+(preventing rain from coming into the operating gap).